Melbourne Robotics Laboratory

 The outcomes has been further studied for a biomechanics application where the musculoskeletal system is modelled as the cable and the rigid links of the multi-link cable driven robot.
 The implementation of muscle models onto the cable dynamics has been carried out and provides an early workspace estimate of a human upper limb through the hybrid cable robot model.

 Leveraging on the more fundamentally oriented projects above, this project focuses on the study of robotics technology in the clinical rehabilitation of people with motion impairment, such as in post-stroke patients.
-This project is conducted in collaboration with Professor Mary Galea of the School of Physiotherapy and the Melbourne University Virtual Environment for Simulation (MUVES).
+This project is conducted in collaboration with Professor Mary Galea of the School of Physiotherapy.
 This is an interdisciplinary project, covering various engineering sub-topics as well as clinical and communication topics.
 One of the sub-projects was funded by the Institute of Broadband Enabled Society (IBES) in 2010, studying the effect of network latency in the engineering systems and the clinical communication.

 Magnetic Levitation (Maglev) Vehicle Optimisation